 - Flexibility to have customized terms and conditions at the task order level;

 - More data available to track IT spend.

-We have established a Highly Adaptive Cybersecurity Services (HACS) Special Item Number (SIN) on IT Schedule 70 to provide agencies quicker access to key support services from technically evaluated vendors that will:
+We have established a Highly Adaptive Cybersecurity Services (HACS) Special Item Number (SIN) on Multiple Award Schedule to provide agencies quicker access to key support services from technically evaluated vendors that will:

 - Expand agencies’ capacity to test their high-priority IT systems;

 - Stop adversaries before they impact our networks.

 The scope of the HACS SIN includes proactive and reactive cybersecurity services.
 Assessment services needed for systems categorized as High Value Assets (HVA) are also within scope of this SIN.
 It includes Risk and Vulnerability Assessments (RVA), Security Architecture Review (SAR), and Systems Security Engineering (SSE).
 Additionally, the scope of the SIN includes services for the seven step Risk Management Framework (RMF), and Security Operations Center (SOC) services.

 - The seven-step RMF includes preparation, information security categorization; control selection, implementation, and assessment; system and common control authorizations; and continuous monitoring.
 RMF activities may also include Information Security Continuous Monitoring Assessment (ISCMA) which evaluate organization-wide ISCM implementations, and also Federal Incident Response Evaluations (FIREs), which assess an organization’s incident management functions.